 These numbers refer to the size of the compressor wheel; higher numbers indicate a larger compressor wheel.
 A larger wheel will have higher flow.

-**Final Note: N54 OEM turbos feature TD03 center section, 10T compressor wheel, and TD03L 11 blade turbine wheel
+**Final Note: N54 OEM turbos feature a TD03 center section, 10T compressor wheel, and TD03L 11 blade turbine wheel.

 “Modest” 500whp N54 Twin Turbo Setup